The Impact of Solar Radiation on the Martian Upper Atmosphere: Results and Discussion

+To find out the real situation of EUV fluxes, the EUVM experiment data derived from MAVEN mission, is presented as a contour plot of the integrated solar EUV flux ($\lambda$=17-22\,nm) during the period June 1-15, 2018 with days on the x-axis and hours of each day on the y-axis, and given in figure-6.
+It can be seen that there are periods of slightly higher solar activity (in terms of solar EUV flux increases) during the first week as compared to the second week of June 2018.
+The maximum variation of this EUV flux is only about 10\%.
+From the above mentioned model computations, it is clear that such EUV flux changes would produce less than 10\% in the $CO_2$/$O$ densities.

-The sub-solar Induced Magnetosphere Boundary (IMB) of Mars is typically located at an altitude of 650 km (\cite{trotignon2006martian}).
-Additional mass of ions may push the IMB closer (Edberg et al. 2009) to enable Mars-solar wind interaction when the terminator is also pushed inward (Dubinin et al. 2006).
-So during enhanced solar activity the $H$ ions could penetrate deeper and interact with the exospheric constituents leading to dissociation of $CO_2$ causing increasing $O$ densities and decreasing $CO_2$ densities.
+Mars does not have a global, well-structured and strong magnetosphere.
+But the sub-solar Induced Magnetosphere Boundary (IMB) of Mars is typically located at an altitude of 650\,km.
+Additional kinetic pressure of ions may push the IMB closer [31] to enable enhanced Mars-solar wind interaction.
+So, during higher solar activity the $H^+$ ions could penetrate deeper and interact with the exospheric constituents leading to dissociation of $CO_2$ causing increasing $O$ densities and decreasing $CO_2$ densities.

-Solar EUV radiation is one of the most effective sources responsible for changing the density and composition of the upper atmosphere even during quiet solar conditions.
-We have examined the variation of solar EUV integrated fluxes in the wavelength band of 17-22 nm for the period under study and found that the effect of the observed 10\% fluctuations in its fluxes would not explain the large variations in observed densities.

-As mentioned earlier due to the sputtering process, escape rates of lighter constituents like $H$ and $He$ would be dominant as compared to $CO_2$ and $O$.
-So it would have at best long term impact on density variations.
-On Mars, the ionospheric electron density spectrum is dominated by two major photoelectron peaks which are produced by the photoionization of $CO_2$ by the $He$ with 304 $\dot{A}$ line near the dayside exobase.
-However, the ion densities are about orders of magnitude lower than the neutral densities so this cannot explain the result of anti-correlated large changes of $CO_2$ and $O$ reported here.

-Hydrogen ENAs (H-ENAs) are produced in the vicinity of Mars when the solar wind protons undergo charge exchange reactions with atoms from the exosphere.
-Due to charge neutrality, ENAs are decoupled from the electromagnetic fields.
-ENAs can thus reach low altitudes and precipitate into the upper atmosphere thus losing energy which could dissociate $CO_2$ to produce $O$.
-This effect would work in the same direction of direct impact ionisation by solar wind charged particle impact ionisation.
-ENAs produced in the magnetosheath and in the solar wind have been observed near Mars (\cite{gunell2006first}).According to simulation studies, 1-3\% of the solar wind protons is charge-exchanged into ENAs upstream of the bow shock for nominal solar wind conditions.
-The models also confirm that ENAs can travel to the exobase, where they precipitate (\cite{kallio1997charge}).